Karen Sparks' house

 Karen Sparks Epley was Bundy's first victim

 Karen Sparks Epley was Bundy's first confirmed victim.
-Although she survived the attack, it left her with a number of serious long-term injuries.
+Although she survived the attack, it left her with a number of serious, long-term injuries.

+That night, the 18-year-old was sleeping in her basement room when Bundy broke into the house without waking anyone.
 After creeping inside, he proceeded to beat and sexually assault the young college student using a piece of metal rebar that he had found in the garden.

-She wasn't discovered until the following afternoon, when her roommates grew concerned about the length of time that she had spent in bed.
+She wasn't discovered until the following afternoon, after her roommates grew concerned about the length of time that she had spent in bed.
+When they went into the basement to check on her, they found her bloodied and unconscious.

 She was not abducted

+Bundy left during the course of the attack.
 Unlike in the case of his second victim, Lynda Ann Healy, he did not attempt to abduct Sparks.

 Therefore, it is possible that Bundy heard Chuck talking in his sleep and panicked.